tlverse/causalglm/README.md

 That is, the user specifies a parametric model for the log odds between A and Y and nothing else is assumed known.

-This is equivalent to assuming the logistic regression model
+This is equivalent to assuming the semiparametric logistic regression model

 `P(Y=1|A,W) = expit{A*logOR(W) + logit(P(Y=1|A=0,W))}`

 where `P(Y=1|A=0,W)` is unspecified and learned using machine-learning.
-In other words, only the treatment interaction terms in the logisic regression model for `P(Y=1|A,W)` are modeled parametrically.
+In other words, only the treatment interaction terms in the logistic regression model for `P(Y=1|A,W)` are modeled parametrically.

 ``` r
 library(causalglm)